How to use the command 'phpdismod' (with examples)

 Explanation:

-• phpdismod: This is the command itself.
-It is used to disable PHP extensions.
+• phpdismod: This is the command used to disable PHP extensions.

-• json: The argument json specifies the name of the PHP extension that you want to disable.
+• json: This is the name of the PHP extension that you want to disable.
+By specifying just the extension name, you direct the command to disable it across all installed PHP versions and SAPIs.

 Use case 2: Disable the JSON extension for PHP 7.3 with the cli SAPI